Project Learning Tree

 Project Learning Tree ® (PLT) is an award winning, multi-disciplinary environmental education program for educators and students in PreK-grade 12.
-PLT is a program of the American Forest Foundation.
+PLT is a program of the Sustainable Forestry Initiative.
 It is one of the most widely used environmental education programs in the United States and abroad, and continues to set the standard for environmental education excellence.

 PLT helps students learn how to think, not what to think, about the environment.